The Penn Wharton Budget Model

 More specifically, the PWBM models households at an individual level and uses what is known as a “stochastic simulation.”
 Hundreds of thousands of individuals, across a wide range of population subgroups, are calibrated to Census-level data.
 Using a variety of additional large government data sets, households are assigned key economic attributes including, fertility, mortality, immigration, labor-force participation rates, education, marriage, divorce, capital, disabilities, and earnings.
 Households are then subject to various life events: They grow up, go to school, get married, potentially divorce, get jobs, pay taxes, and eventually retire and receive Social Security benefits.
 The PWBM takes into account changes over time, such as demographic and economic shifts.
 The dynamic version of the model uses fewer representative households, to reduce computation costs, but it then allows households to change several key attributes in response to a change in policy, including their labor supply and capital holdings.
 These changes then impact the economy, economic growth, and the distribution of income over time.
 Cloud computing is then used to runs hundreds or even thousands of different policy combinations ahead of time, so that the “sandbox user” gets instant, visual feedback.

-Phase One of the PWBM includes the capability to test policies specific to immigration and Social Security.
-Tax reform will launch later in September, 2016.
-Over time, we will provide additional tools to analyze healthcare, housing finance, retirement policy, aggregate risk management, education, criminal justice, and regulation.
+Phase One of the PWBM includes the capability to test policies specific to immigration, Social Security and tax plans.
+Over time, we will provide additional tools to analyze individual tax, corporate tax, healthcare, housing finance, retirement policy, aggregate risk management, education, criminal justice, and regulation.

 For more information about the budget models, see the White Papers